caseyohara/lens/README.md

 # Configuration Options

-Although not required to use the default player, an *lensConfig* object can be used to set configuration options on the player.
+Although not required to use the default player, a *lensConfig* object can be used to set configuration options on the player.

 **Defaults**